hsemple/pythongis_tutorials/docs/source/intro_programs.rst

 |

-**7.** Write a program to create a time stamp**
+**7.** Write a program to create a time stamp

+In this script, we are highlighting hhe use of the datetime module.
+We are also highlighting the use of the plus sign to join or concatenate strings to create a single string.

 .. code-block:: python
    :linenos:

-   #Note the use of concatenation, i.e., the use of the plus sign to join strings to create a single string.

    from datetime import datetime
    now = datetime.now()